 - Working Corporate Employee with Prior Employer 401(k).
 A 50 year old corporate employee uses her present employer retirement plan for standard mutual fund investments based on risk factors and tolerances for investors her age.
 Her current employer’s plan cannot be self-directed but she rolls over a prior employer’s 401(k) to a self-directed IRA and uses that self-directed IRA to invest in real estate investments with other like-minded investors.
 The investors use their self directed IRAs and each invest into the newly created IRA/LLC (and LLC owned by IRAs).
 The LLC then uses the combined funds to purchase a multi-family property.
 In the end, her IRA owns a 20% interest in an LLC that owns an apartment building.

-There are many other characteristics of self-directed investors and there are even more examples of these groups.
+There are many other characteristics of self-directed investors and even more examples of these groups in the industry.
 However, the three groups above seem to capture 90% of the growing self-directed retirement plan market.
 Additionally, many investors have cross over and identify in two or all three of these groups.
-Because self-directed IRAs and 401(k)s give investors options for greater control and because they provide for better access to investment opportunities, we will only continue to see growth in the self-directed retirement plan market.
+Because self-directed IRAs and 401(k)s give investors options for greater control and because they provide better access to investment opportunities, we will only continue to see growth in the self-directed retirement plan market.

 By: Mat Sorensen, Attorney and best-selling Author of The Self Directed IRA Handbook